Superstition in the Philippines: Pagkukulam

 A Filipino witch or mangkukulam is a person who casts spells, curses, or black magic on the people they want to take revenge on.
-This practice involves the use of a voodoo doll and a needle along with their candle-lighting rituals and anything performed on the doll will also be felt by the victim.
+This practice involves the use of a voodoo doll and a needle along with the candle-lighting rituals and anything performed on the doll will also be experienced by the victim.

 Gayuma

-Gayuma is considered to be a type of magic meant to charm or attract someone, this usually manifests itself in the form of a love potion.
+Gayuma is as a form of magic designed to enchant or attract a person, often taking the form of a love potion.
+It is often connected with romantic intentions and may involve the use of a love potion or other magical practices believed to encourage someone to develop affection, attraction, or love.

 Albularyo

 Albularyo or faith healers are very common in the Philippines, especially in the rural areas.
-They use herbs as their main healing instrument.
-Their healing prowess is said to be very powerful as they heal their patients with the use of their bare hands accompanied by various chants, rituals, and prayers.
+They use herbs as their main healing instrument, often preparing them as traditional remedies to treat various ailments and promote healing.
+Their healing abilities are believed to be remarkably powerful, because they are said to treat illnesses using only their hands, accompanied by traditional chants, spiritual rituals, and prayers.